-This guide offers broad coverage of vegan fitness, with a look at nine different popular activities.
-If you’re a current or aspiring vegan and you want to take your physical fitness to the next level, you’ll find this guide supremely helpful and inspiring.
+This guide offers broad coverage of vegan fitness, with a look at nine of the most popular activities.
+I’ll explain everything you must know to take your physical fitness to the next level.

 The Benefits of Vegan Fitness

-Fitness isn’t optional, and the payoff for avoiding a sedentary lifestyle is multifaceted.
-You’ll get better sleep and a healthier body weight.
+Fitness isn’t optional, and the payoff for getting sufficient physical activity is multifaceted.
+You’re likely to get better sleep and a healthier body weight.
 Your mood and energy levels will improve, plus you’ll face fewer health risks, including diabetes.
-Cellular aging appears to slow dramatically as fitness levels increase.
-There’s even evidence that good fitness may prevent the decline in mental capacity often associated with aging.
+Cellular aging can slow dramatically as fitness levels increase.
+There’s even evidence that good fitness may prevent aging-related declines in mental capacity.
 Perhaps most importantly, basic fitness can reduce aches and pains and help you to feel clearer and happier day-to-day.

 How much time and commitment does it take to reap the benefits of improved fitness?
 Surprisingly little.
 The Mayo Clinic says that just 150 minutes a week of moderate intensity exercise delivers substantial benefits.
 That’s barely 20 minutes a day doing something as easy and accessible as brisk walking.
 What’s more, if you do something aerobically rigorous, Mayo says you only need 75 minutes of exercise a week.